Laser Safety Manual

 It is a basic responsibility of all University employees and students to make the health and safety of fellow human beings a part of their daily concern.
 This responsibility must be accepted by each one who conducts the affairs of the University, no matter in what capacity he/she may function.

 In order to implement this policy, the rules and regulations given in the University Safety Manuals shall be complied with by all University personnel.
-Assistance with specific health and safety problems may be obtained from the Department of Health and Safety.
+Assistance with specific health and safety problems may be obtained from the Laboratory Services Department.

 Although Principal Investigators bear the ultimate responsibility for the safe conditions and procedures for laser use in their research areas, each member of a group of laser operators is responsible for complying with the standards set forth in this manual.
 Since laser activities are diverse, this manual should not be considered a comprehensive review of all potential hazards.
 Individuals with additional questions should contact the Laser Safety Officer (LSO) at 915-5433.